smartinez1/IBIO4490/01-Linux/Readme.md

 ![count](https://user-images.githubusercontent.com/47038625/52249507-7cda6f00-28c1-11e9-85aa-a18b48a91f01.png)

-This code counts the amount of files that end with .jpg. knowing that all images in this folders use this format, this code is counting the amount of images in them.
+This code counts the amount of files that end with .jpg. knowing that all images in this folders use this format (which was made sure using the "ls" command on all three folders), this code is counting the amount of images in them.
 There's a total of 500 images in this folder.
 The code shown also creates a .text file containing information for every image in the folder. this will be used later.

 5. What are all the different resolutions?
 What is their format?
 Tip: use ``awk``, ``sort``, ``uniq``